Auri-OS/AuriOS/docs/CONTRIBUTING.md

 ---

-Thank you for helping make HollowOs better!
+Thank you for helping make AuriOS better!